Purpose

 Tournament Preparation

 Competitors need to instill a well-structured training program and routine to ensure success.
 This means training and conditioning in these key areas.
+In addition, competitors need to consider costs, travel, personal health.
+Fundraising event(s) can assist to offset tournament expenses.

 Physical: | Focus on cardio, strength, flexibility, conditioning and endurance |